dannythehat/football-betting-ai-system/SCOPE.md

 ## System Summary

 ### What You'll Receive:
-- Keyed JSON daily with fixture, stats, odds (batch)
+- Keyed JSON daily with fixture, stats, odds for the 4 markets (batch)
-- Single match + bet type requests (custom analysis)
+- Single match + bet type requests from the 4 markets (custom analysis)
 - Odds updates for value recalculation

 ### What You'll Return:
-- Golden Bets: 1-3 daily high-confidence picks (85%+)
+- Golden Bets: 1-3 daily high-confidence picks (85%+) from the 4 markets
-- Value Bets: Top 3 daily positive EV opportunities
+- Value Bets: Top 3 daily positive EV opportunities from the 4 markets
-- Smart Bets: Best bet per fixture across all markets
+- Smart Bets: Best bet per fixture across the 4 markets
-- Custom Analysis: Probability + educational explanation for user-selected bets
+- Custom Analysis: Probability + educational explanation for user-selected bets from the 4 markets

+### The 4 Markets:
+1. Goals: Over/Under 2.5
+2. Cards: Over/Under 3.5
+3. Corners: Over/Under 9.5
+4. BTTS: Yes/No

 ### AI Models Focus:
-Robust probabilistic predictions with transparent reasoning
+Robust probabilistic predictions with transparent reasoning for each of the 4 markets

 ### Value Calculations:
 Run downstream using model outputs plus fresh odds